imykie/v1-imyke.dev/README.md

 # imyke.dev

-#### Note: This project uses typescript and strict prettier/eslint rules.
+#### Note: This project uses Typescript, SASS and strict prettier/eslint rules.
 You can edit the rules in `.eslintrc.js` file
 This is a portfolio website project available at https://imyke.dev

 To clone run `git clone https://github.com/MichaelOlatunji/imyke.dev`